williamzebrowskI/williamzebrowski/README.md

 ### 🚀 About me

- My name is William and I am a **Quality Assurance Engineer** (specializing in **Test Automation**) with 2 years of QA experience.
+ My name is William and I'm a **Automation Engineer** (specializing in **Test Automation**) with 3 years of QA experience.
 I thoroughly enjoy using Python to create automation (big or small!).
-I have accumlated over 15 Python Certificates.
+I have accumlated over 19 Python Certificates.

 ## 👨‍💻 Technical Skills
 ### Languages